maxpiva/Nancy.Rest.Client/README.md

 Add [Nancy.Rest.Client](https://github.com/maxpiva/Nancy.Rest.Client) and [Nancy.Rest.Annotations](https://github.com/maxpiva/NNancy.Rest.Annotations) to your client project.

-Add server models and the interface with the method signatures to use.
+Add your server models and the interface with the method signatures to use.

 ## Basic Usage